Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Results

 The bidirectional architecture proves essential for achieving this level of accuracy.
 I compared the BiLNN with a unidirectional variant that processes the radial sequence only in the forward direction (from $r=0$ outward).
-On the same training data, the unidirectional network achieved a relative error of 1.4\%, compared to 1.2\% for the bidirectional version, a 14\% reduction in error.
-The improvement is most pronounced for higher partial waves and near the matching radius, where the backward pass provides direct information about the asymptotic boundary condition that propagates inward to constrain the interior solution.
+On the same training data, the unidirectional network achieved an overall error of 0.81\%, compared to 0.61\% for the bidirectional version, a relative degradation of 33\% with respect to the bidirectional baseline.
+The impact is most severe for heavy nuclei ($^{208}$Pb: 1.09\% vs 0.75\%) and at low energies (1--20~MeV: 2.76\% vs 1.65\%), where the backward pass provides essential information about the asymptotic boundary condition that propagates inward to constrain the interior solution.